natenka/pyneng-book-en/docs/source/book/10_useful_functions/map.rst

 But map() can be more effective when you have to generate a large number of elements because map() is an iterator and list comprehension generates a list.

-Examples similar to those above in the list comprehension variant.
+Examples similar to those above in list comprehension variant.

 Convert all strings to uppercase: